-- C. If patient has any pulse or respirations or has arrest witnessed by EMS personnel, begin CPR with C-spine protection. - D. Establish and secure airway according to Airway Management Protocol 5901. - E. If King Airway s established and ventilation is difficult due to increased airway pressures, reconfirm proper placement and perform bilateral chest decompression. - F. As soon as possible and without delaying transport, establish two (2) IV lines of normal saline with as large a catheter as possible up to a 14 gauge and administer 20 ml/kg normal saline IV up to 2 liters and reassess. - G. Full immobilization. - H. On scene time should be < 5 minutes, if possible. - I. If patient is entrapped, consider Cease-Efforts Protocol 9102 per direct MCP order.
+- C. If patient has any pulse or respirations or has arrest witnessed by EMS personnel, begin CPR with C-spine protection. - D. Establish and secure airway according to Airway Management Protocol 4901. - E. If intubated and unable to ventilate due to increased airway pressures, reconfirm proper ET placement and perform bilateral chest decompression. - F. As soon as possible and without delaying transport, establish two (2) IV lines of normal saline with as large a catheter as possible up to a 14 gauge and administer 20 ml/kg normal saline IV up to 2 liters and reassess. - G. Full immobilization. - H. On scene time should be < 5 minutes, if possible. - I. If patient is entrapped, consider Cease-Efforts Protocol 9102 per direct MCP order.